rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-11.md

    For example:
    - `[6]` displays as `[6]` but `[8]` displays as '\b' (bell).
    - `[126]` displays as `~` but `[127]` displays as `[127]`.

+1. The `next_codepoint` example shows how to create a byte list iterator.

 ## Exercises
 ### StringsAndBinaries-1